openjs-foundation/cross-project-council/GOVERNANCE.md

 shortened such that the initial term for all voting members ends March 31st, 2020.
 Subsequent terms will be for a period of 1 year ending the following March 31st.

+## Term for CPC Board representatives

+As per the CPC charter, the term for CPC Board representatives is 1 year.
+Due to the bootstrap process, the term for the first year will be adjusted such that the initial term for all CPC Board representatives will end June 30th, 2020.
+Subsequent terms will be for a period of 1 year ending the following June 30th.

 ## Election process for Non-Impact Voting CPC members

 As per the [CPC charter](https://github.com/openjs-foundation/cross-project-council/blob/master/CPC-CHARTER.md), the non-impact projects elect 2 voting CPC members: